 According to your genotype, you are predisposed to perform well in endurance sports.
-In addition, other genetic and clinical factors may play a role.
-For example, training such as long-distance running at a slow pace, cycling or swimming, yoga, sit-ups, squats, or push-ups will improve your endurance.
+Other genetic and clinical factors may play a role.
+Training such as slow long-distance running, cycling or swimming, yoga, sit-ups, squats or push-ups will improve your endurance.
 However, we recommend you consult a health or sports professional before starting a training routine.